-Our lawyers are reviewing potential lawsuits for people who developed pancreatic cancer or heart failure after taking the type 2 diabetes drug Kazano (generic: alogliptin and metformin)
+Our lawyers are reviewing potential lawsuits for people who developed pancreatic cancer, heart failure, or rhabdomyolysis after taking the type 2 diabetes drug Kazano (generic: alogliptin and metformin)

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Kazano side effects, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and we can help.